-The purpose of this tariff policy is to prescribe the accounting and administrative policies and procedures relating to determining and levying of tariffs by Lepelle - Nkumpi Municipality.
+The purpose of this tariff policy, which was reviewed in June 2020, is to prescribe the accounting and administrative policies and procedures relating to determining and levying of tariffs by Lepelle - Nkumpi Municipality.

 6.1.3.
 BAD DEBTS AND WRITE-OFF POLICY